 New York City Public Services Corps funds the largest off-campus Work-Study program for NYC agencies.
 The New York City Public Service Corps (formerly known as Urban Corps) began more than 30 years ago as an alternative to on-campus placements for students receiving Federal Work-Study financial aid.
 Public Service Corps internships are for undergraduate and graduate Work-Study students from affiliated colleges and universities both in New York City and across the nation.
 With more than 30 city agencies participating, students may chose from a myriad of internship opportunities related to their interests.

 Each year, more than 1,000 students become Public Service Corps interns, working in diverse areas including but not limited to social work, education, law, accounting, health, and office administration.
 Public Service Corps interns also help to improve reading skills in NYC's youngest citizens through the "America Reads" federal literacy initiative.
-The Public Service Corps provides information and forms for participating agencies and students at http://www.nyc.gov/html/dcas/html/work/psc.shtml
+Review the Public Service Corps website for more information and forms for participating agencies.

 If you have any questions about the program, call the Public Service Corps at 311 or call (212) NEW-YORK if outside of NYC.